Skip to main content

 A Meta-Acknowledgment

 This book was written with extensive AI assistance.
 Claude helped structure arguments, suggest examples, and refine explanations.
-GitHub Copilot accelerated code samples.
-Cursor streamlined editing and revision.
-The irony of writing a book about AI-assisted development with AI assistance is not lost on me - it is the point.
+Coding agents accelerated and verified the code samples.
+The irony of writing a book about agentic development with agentic assistance is not lost on me - it is the point.
 These tools work.

 To You, The Reader

-Thank you for being curious enough to explore this new frontier.
-The future of software development will be shaped by developers willing to experiment, learn, and adapt.
-You are one of those developers.
+Thank you for being curious enough to explore this frontier.
+The future of software will be shaped by developers and leaders willing to experiment, measure, and adapt.
+You are one of them.
 Let's build something remarkable.

 Chapter 1: The AI-Assisted Developer